 - Height and weight, especially in children as they fail to thrive when they have recurrent infections.

 - A complete blood count to look at the various white cells, which play a major role in fighting infection.

 - An immunoglobulin panel to look at the level of the different antibodies.

 - Testing the immune system's ability to mount a response by giving certain vaccines and then drawing blood to check response to the immunization.

-Since there are many types of PIDD, treatment options may vary.
+Since there are many types of Primary immune deficiency disease (PIDD), treatment options may vary.
 These include close clinical observation and monitoring, treating suspected infections with antibiotics, and treating with IVIG or SCIG.
 IVIG and SCIG can be used as treatment by replacing the antibodies the patient may be lacking thereby providing protection against infections.
 People with PIDD have the option of getting the antibodies intravenously or subcutaneously with the same efficacy.
 In some cases, such as severe combined immunodeficiency, bone marrow transplant is necessary.

 The information provided on this website is not medical advice, nor is it intended to be a substitute for medical advice, diagnosis, and treatment.
 Always seek the advice of a physician or other qualified health provider with questions concerning a medical condition.
 Never disregard professional medical advice, or delay seeking it based on information provided on this website.